rowlandcoping/smokingbuns/README.md

  ### Our Restaurant (additional)
  - this may actually be a better place for the talking cowboy head concept.
+ Edited to add: representations of various members of the team is the design concept I decided on - how it is represented will be dependent on the image work.

  ### Contact (core)